-These are the three most common groups of statistics produced about cancer.
+This page explains incidence, prevalence, survival and mortality statistics.
+These are the most common groups of statistics produced about cancer.
 And they mean very different things.
 There is information on

 Incidence means how many people get a particular type of cancer every year.
 It is often written as number of cancer cases per 100,000 people in the general population.
 These calculations are done for every type of cancer.

-Non melanoma skin cancer is the most commonly diagnosed cancer overall, with at least than 98,000 new cases registered each year.
+Non melanoma skin cancer is the most commonly diagnosed cancer overall, with nearly 100,000 new cases registered in 2010.
 Nearly all these people are cured.
 Non melanoma skin cancer is often excluded from cancer incidence statistics because it is usually much less serious than other types of cancer.